UTS-eResearch/datacrate/spec/0.3/data_crate_specification_v0.3.md

 ```

 Note the string-value of the organizational affiliation.
 This SHOULD be improved
-by also providing a *Metadata Entity* for the organization.
+by also providing a *Context Entity* for the organization.

 ### Organizations as values